iobio/example-bamViewer/step2/README.md

 # Step 2
-In this step we'll create the iobio commands and grab the data, but we won't do anthing with the data yet.
+In this step we'll create the iobio commands and grab the data.
+In later steps will hook this data up to a visualization.

 ### Add spinner
-Add a spinner so that we can see when the app is working

-Inside he container div at the end add a spinner
+Add a spinner so that we can see when the app is doing work.
+Add it inside the container div at the end
 ```html
 <!-- spinner -->
 <img id='spinner' src="../assets/img/spinner.gif"></img>